INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

     - Requires a lot of nuance

 - Deep learning
+    - Often not better than gradient boosting trees for classification or regression on tabular data
+    - But more flexible: can work natively with tasks that involve variable length structures in the input and output of the model (e.g. speech to text)
     - For images, text, voice: use pretrained models
     - Comes with great computational and human costs, as well as large maintenance costs
     - Not in scikit-learn: have a look at resources on pytorch and tensorflow to get started!